-- 7.3 In terms of design, the proposed site layout has been carefully designed to ensure that all of the site's future users can effectively access the site and the proposed new school/nursery and have safe access to the wider pedestrian, cycle and highway network. - 7.4 The proposal includes the formation of a new vehicular access off Rhosnesni Lane which will provide access to the Pupil Drop Off area/ car park and to the Staff Car Park.
-There will also be a separate pedestrian access to the side of the access.
+- 7.3 In terms of design, the proposed site layout has been carefully designed to ensure that all of the site's future users can effectively access the site and the proposed new school/ nursery and have safe access to the wider pedestrian, cycle and highway network. - 7.4 The proposal includes the formation of new vehicular accesses off Rhosnesni Lane which will provide access to the coach parking area, the staff car park and parent parking.
+There will also be a separate pedestrian access to the side of the two of these accesses.
 There are large footpaths on both sides of Rhosnesni Lane and therefore the pedestrian link into the site will be safe and convenient.
-The car park and drop off areas will ensure convenient and safe flow of traffic and have been designed to ensure that there are enough car parking spaces so that cars will be able to easily pull into the site with no need for backing up on the main highway. - 7.5 Signage will be used to ensure the flow of traffic around the site and make it clear where vehicular traffic can go so that drivers are concentrating on their surroundings and the safety of pedestrians.
-It is anticipated that a one-way system will operate. - 7.6 The existing bus stop on Chester Road will be extended to provide a coach parking area for up to 6 coaches.
-A pedestrian access will be provided from this area to the school entrance.
-The cycle route and footway will be reconfigured but protected to provide for active travel.
-The location for the coach stop was selected so that it is located away from the main vehicular access and to avoid residential roads.
-Discussions are under way with the Local Highway Authority in terms of the setting out of this facility.
-The path through the POS will provide an alternative route.
+The car parking areas and site layout will ensure the convenient and safe flow of traffic and have been designed to ensure that there are enough car parking spaces to allow cars to be able to easily pull onto the site with no need for backing up on the main highway. - 7.5 Signage will be used to ensure the flow of traffic around the site and make it clear where vehicular traffic can go so that drivers are concentrating on their surroundings and the safety of pedestrians.
+It is anticipated that a one-way system will operate. - 7.6 There will also be a new vehicular and pedestrian access to the south of the school off Westminster Drive. - 7.7 This range of entrances ensure that the site is easily accessible from all sides and spaces them out well so that persons accessing the site should be in close proximity to one of the pedestrian accesses from whichever way that they are approaching the school.

-- 7.7 There will also be a separate pedestrian access to the south of the school off Westminster Drive. - 7.8 This range of entrances ensure that the site is easily accessible from all sides and spaces them out well so that persons accessing the site should be in close proximity to one of the pedestrian accesses from whichever way that they are approaching the school. - 7.9 The internal access road will ensure that the site users will be able to enter and leave the site in a safe manner.
-All accesses will be kept clear and maintained through the use of formal planning conditions.
+7.8 The internal access road will ensure that the site users will be able to enter and leave the site in a safe manner.
+All accesses will be kept clear and maintained through the use of formal planning conditions and the management of the site.